Shopify/eng-intern-assessment-react-native/README.md

 1. Updated App.tsx to import my Stopwatch file
 2. Updated the Readme to include a demo image, and the stop watch clearly working.
 3. Updated Stopwatch.tsx to display a basic stopwatch with HRs, Mins, Secs on it.
 Text was adding was well as custom styling for the app.
 4. Updated StopwatchButton.tsx to have three buttons, for stopping, starting, and resetting the timer!
+Adds lap functionality as well!

 ## Usage